 - Left alone for long periods without opportunities for human interaction.

-- Her environment is relatively barren, without playmates or toys.
+- Their environment is relatively barren, without playmates or toys.

-- She is a puppy or adolescent (under 3 years old) and doesn’t have other outlets for her energy.
+- They are a puppy or adolescent (under 3 years old) and doesn’t have other outlets for their energy.

-- She is a particularly active type of dog (like herding or sporting breeds) who needs an active lifestyle to be happy.
+- They are a particularly active type of dog (like herding or sporting breeds) who needs an active lifestyle to be happy.

 - Play with your dog daily in a safe, fenced-in area.
 This may need to be inside if you don’t have a yard.

 - Increase your dog’s opportunities for mental stimulation.
-Teach your dog a few commands and/or tricks and practice them daily.
-If you have time, take an obedience class.
+Teach your dog a few behaviors and/or tricks and practice them daily.
+Formal training classes will set you both up for success and provide a structured routine.

 - Provide lots of dog toys and rotate them to refresh your dog’s interest in them.
 “New” toys are always more interesting than old ones.

-- Try different kinds of toys, but when you introduce a new toy, watch your dog to make sure she won’t tear it up and ingest the pieces.
+- Try different kinds of toys, but when you introduce a new toy, watch your dog to make sure they won’t tear it up and ingest the pieces.

 - Consider the various types of toys that can be stuffed with food.
 Putting tidbits of food inside chew toys focuses your dog’s chewing activities on these toys instead of on unacceptable object (read about Kong Stuffing Pointers).